-This website supports practitioners working on making positive post-adoption contact plans and supporting birth relatives and adopters through contact planning for their child.
+This website supports practitioners working on making post-adoption contact plans and/or supporting birth relatives, children and adopters to establish and maintain contact.

 Polly Baynes, Independent Social Worker, introduces the materials on this website